 Each article appears in one .txt file.
 The title (if it exists) is on the first row, followed by an empty row.
 The content of the article starts from the third row.

-Articles in five languages (Bulgarian, English, Hindi, Portuguese, and Russian) are collected from 2022 to mid 2024, they revolve around two topics, namely, Ukraine-Russia war and Climate Change.
+Articles in five languages (Bulgarian, English, Hindi, (European) Portuguese, and Russian) are collected from 2022 to mid 2024, they revolve around two topics, namely, Ukraine-Russia war and Climate Change.
 Our media/article selection covers mainly alternative news and web portals, large fraction of which were identified by fact-checkers and media credibility experts as potentially spreading mis-/disinformation.
 For the collection of the articles we exploit various news aggregation engines, like for instance Europe Media Monitor (EMM), a large-scale multi-lingual near real-time news aggregation and analysis engine, whereas fraction of the articles were collected and filtered manually.
 Articles whenever possible were retrieved with the Trafilatura library or other similar web-scraping tools, and otherwise were retrieved manually.

 Gold Labels and Submission Format